MorganSHUni/psp-work-diary-demo/Week 4 Summary.md

 ""

 ### Future Planning
-By the end of the week starting with 03/02/2025, we hope to complete:
+By the end of the week starting with 10/02/2025, we hope to complete:
- - The tasks outlined above
+ - No further tasks needed

 ### Issues
 - Not an issue, but everyone showed up to the friday meeting!!!
 Yay!